-It also gives you the rough outline of how to structure your data storytelling.
+It also gives you a rough outline of how to structure your data storytelling.
 Data you need frequently can be presented in simple, quickly digestible ways.
-Deeper data that needs to be reviewed less frequently can be framed with a narrative in a more comprehensive way.
+Deeper data that needs to be reviewed less regularly can be framed with a narrative more comprehensively.

-You can find out more about syncing your campaign data to Google Sheets in our Help Center.
+You can learn more about syncing your campaign data to Google Sheets in our Help Center.